18.1 SUPPLE Parser [#]

 18.1.2 Building SUPPLE

 SUPPLE is not distributed via Maven repositories, it must be downloaded separately.
-Release versions are available from the GitHub releases page, snapshot builds are available from the Jenkins CI server.
+Release versions are available from the GitHub releases page, the latest snapshot build is available from our snapshot repository.
 Download the ZIP ﬁle of the relevant version and unpack it to create a new directory gateplugin-Parser_SUPPLE-version .
 Alternatively you can clone the source code from the GitHub repository.

 The binary distribution is ready to run using the PrologCafe interpreter, but the plugin must be rebuilt from source to use SWI or SICStus Prolog.
 Building from source requires a suitable Java JDK (GATE itself technically requires only the JRE to run).
 To build SUPPLE, ﬁrst edit the ﬁle build.xml in the SUPPLE distribution and adjust the user-conﬁgurable options at the top of the ﬁle to match your environment.
 In particular, if you are using SWI or SICStus Prolog, you will need to change the swi.executable or sicstus.executable property to the correct name for your system.
 Once this is done, you can build the plugin by opening a command prompt or shell, going to the directory where SUPPLE was unpacked, and running: